 James joined Watsi on July 14th, 2017.
-Two years ago, James became the 3022nd member to automatically support a new Watsi patient every month.
-Since then, 2,809 more people have become monthly donors!
-James' most recent donation supported Oliva, a baby girl from Ethiopia, to fund life-saving treatment for a birth condition.
+Three years ago, James became the 3022nd member to automatically support a new Watsi patient every month.
+Since then, 3,404 more people have become monthly donors!
+James' most recent donation supported Netsanet, a 5-month-old baby girl from Ethiopia, to fund life-saving treatment for a birth condition.

 James has funded healthcare for 43 patients in 8 countries.